Veal Goulash with Gravy

-A good basic recipe for meat with thick gravy.
-The tenderest stewed veal with rich gravy is such a simple and homely dish!
-It goes well with potatoes, rice and pasta.
-A versatile dish that many people love.
+A solid, basic recipe for meat in a thick gravy.
+Tender braised veal in a rich gravy — such a simple, homey dish!
+It goes beautifully with potatoes, rice, or pasta.
+A versatile dish that plenty of people love.

 UnicornSteakAuthor avatar